cau-placc/haskell-src-transformation/README.md

 haskell-src-transformations -I [InputFile]
 ```

 The generated code is printed to the console.
-If you want to specify the output directory use the `-o` flag.
+If you want to specify the output directory, use the `-o` flag.

 For more information on the different flags you can use the `-h` flag.